 “Naw.
 Max can’t really get high.
 Winston doesn’t like it.
 I’m too worn out to wake and bake.”

 “I expected you to come over last night.”

 “I fell asleep without thinking about it.”

-That seemed to satisfy him.
-My heart was beating from the anxiety that it had to confess my cheating.
-He didn’t suspect a thing.
-He told me to come over and have breakfast.
+That seems to satisfy him.
+My heart is rapidly beating from the anxiety that it has to confess my cheating.
+He doesn’t suspect a thing.
+He tells me to come over and have breakfast.

-Tommy called to say he was working on his tall tale and would be late for rehearsal.
-Somebody took our performance seriously.
-Everyone else met at Michael’s by noon.
-While the Out-Crowd was running through their repertoire of dance oldies, Jack and I sat and worked on the lyrics and chords for a new song.
+Tommy calls to say he’s working on his tall tale.
+He will be late for rehearsal.
+At least somebody takes our performance seriously.
+Everyone else meets at Michael’s by noon.
+While the Out-Crowd is running through their repertoire of dance oldies, Jack and I sit working on the lyrics and chords for a new song.

 ‘Two years gone

 Our time was short